PostHog/posthog.com/contents/handbook/people/onboarding.md

 ## Upon offer acceptance

-Eltje or Charles will create the contract needed, depending on who is joining.
+Coua or Charles will create the contract needed, depending on who is joining.
 Only James and Tim are allowed to sign on behalf of the company.

 ### US team member checklist
 - [ ] Create a contract using the Google Docs templates for [CIIA](https://docs.google.com/document/d/1r7Xc1ALf-JKUrL3g_oyzaQ8H3SOuVchBpJrGp7TINdc/edit?usp=sharing) and [Offer Letter](https://docs.google.com/document/d/1ZzF5hbVmTmKIYKxW7JkXzrBFFNrztkcNvcdO643r6sY/edit?usp=sharing) in the Legal Docs shared drive